Toddler in doorway of new affordable home.

 Section 8 Homeownership Voucher Program

 Low-income households who need assistance can apply for the Section 8 homeownership program.
-It targets low-income, disabled and elderly individuals who need appropriate shelter.
+This program helps low-income, disabled and elderly individuals find appropriate housing.

 Responsible Section 8 renters who have a history of on-time payments can receive a voucher through the Housing Choice Voucher program.
-Low-income borrowers – who previously rented – can use this discount to help reduce their monthly mortgage payments, making homeownership more affordable.
+Low-income borrowers who have previously rented can use this discount to help reduce their monthly mortgage payments, making homeownership more affordable.

 HUD Houses

-A home can go into foreclosure for a couple of reasons.
-The foremost cause is when a borrower fails to make their mortgage payments.
-However, it’s also possible if property taxes or homeowners association (HOA) fees go unpaid.
+A HUD home is a property that’s gone into foreclosure and is up for sale.
+A home can go into foreclosure for a couple of reasons, including when a borrower fails to make their mortgage payments.
+It’s also possible for a house to enter foreclosure if the homeowner doesn’t pay their property taxes or homeowners association (HOA) fees.

-When someone uses an FHA loan to purchase their home and fails to repay it, HUD claims it.
+When someone uses an FHA loan to purchase their home and fails to repay it, HUD claims it because HUD oversees the FHA.
 They then put the HUD houses on the market for resale.
-These properties are more accessible to low-income households and may come with benefits like prepaid closing costs.
+These properties are more accessible to low-income households and may come with certain benefits, like prepaid closing costs.

 Special Discounts